 The University reserves the right to change or modify the curriculum, admission standards, course content, degree requirements, regulations, tuition, or fees at any time without prior notice.
+Specific academic programs might have additional requirements for admission; this could include additional testing.
 The information in this catalog is not to be regarded as creating a binding contract between the student and the University.